Mars recalls two PEDIGREE wet dog food lots after diversion

 Hazard

-Sharp metal and plastic foreign material
+Hard, sharp metal and plastic foreign material

-None reported as of the announcement date
+None reported at the time of the announcement

 How this developed